Desktop app - auto-type (Windows, MacOS, Linux)

 (speaking only for MacOS now)

-Or was your statement also, that 🔜 Auto-type/Autofill for logging into other desktop apps (Windows, MacOS, Linux) would ask for a system-wide autofill mechanism (on MacOS) that could be implemented differently than you described?
+Or was your statement also, that Desktop app - auto-type (Windows, MacOS, Linux) would ask for a system-wide autofill mechanism (on MacOS) that could be implemented differently than you described?

 My intention was simply to point out that on macOS, there’s a specific mechanism for autofill/auto-type that works differently compared to other operating systems.
 As long as that distinction is clearly acknowledged in the other feature request as well, I agree that both use cases could be considered as asking for the same or a very similar solution.